 How trafficking is proven

 Similar to a drug possession charge, a person cannot be convicted of drug trafficking if he or she did not knowingly possess an illegal controlled substance.
 Therefore, knowledge and intent comprise the first element the prosecution must prove.
 The prosecutor must also establish that the defendant was involved in the sale, transportation, or importation of an illegal drug to obtain a federal conviction.
 Trafficking requires the production of additional evidence to prove the defendant was not only in possession of drugs, but that he or she also had the intent to engage in commercial activity with the drugs.
 Examples may include the discovery of a scale, small plastic bags, business records, or simply the possession of large amounts of cash along with the drugs.
-Federal prosecutors may also introduce witness testimony from people who knew about the defendant’s involvement in drug trafficking or who purchased drugs from the accused.
+Federal prosecutors may also introduce witness testimony from people who knew about the defendant’s involvement in trafficking or who purchased drugs from the accused.

-Similar to many other crimes, drug trafficking defendants may argue they should not be convicted due to entrapment.
+Similar to other types of drug crimes, trafficking defendants may argue they should not be convicted due to entrapment.
 This often occurs in cases in which the defendant is arrested as a result of a sting operation or due to information provided by a criminal informant.
 Undercover officers may sometimes overstep their boundaries and coerce or otherwise behave in a manner that unjustly causes an individual to commit a crime he or she would not normally commit.
 If the accused is under age 21 at the time of sentencing for an offense that is not punishable by life imprisonment, he or she may qualify for youthful offender sentencing.
 Youthful sentencing allows Florida judges to avoid imposing the minimum mandatory sentence on young offenders who are found guilty of trafficking drugs in the state.
 In other cases, law enforcement may have obtained evidence of drug trafficking by conducting an unconstitutional search of the defendant’s person or property.
 In these cases, the evidence yielded through the illegal search must be suppressed at trial, which may help the defendant avoid conviction.

-An defendant accused of drug trafficking who provides “substantial assistance” may also avoid being ordered to serve the minimum mandatory sentence.
+An Broward County defendant accused of trafficking who provides “substantial assistance” may also avoid being ordered to serve the minimum mandatory sentence.
 People who work with law enforcement to provide substantial assistance are often referred to as “snitches.”
 Therefore, making the decision to provide substantial assistance in exchange for reduced sentencing is not an easy decision upfront for most people.
 However, defendants who are almost certain they will be required to serve prison time will sometimes agree to work with police by providing information.
 If the accused is interested in possibly providing substantial assistance, his or her lawyer will typically request a meeting with law enforcement and the state attorney’s office.
 The accused party will then inform the state attorney and law enforcement of the information he or she can provide.
 The state attorney and law enforcement officials decide whether they are interested in working with the defendant.
 If so, the defendant is presented with a contract which specifies the information he or she must provide.
 Most contracts state the defendant’s sentence will be reduced according to amount of help he or she provides in obtaining arrests and prosecutions against others.
 The defendant must be certain he or she is willing to participate prior to signing the contract.
 If he or she fails to uphold his or her end of the bargain, his or her plea may not be changed, and the defendant will be ordered to serve the mandatory minimum sentence.
 Sentences may be elevated even higher if a case involves an “enhancer” such as trafficking within a certain distance of a school.
-A drug trafficking conviction may also subject a person to asset forfeiture which may include loss of real estate, cars, and bank accounts that are used in the furtherance of the drug trafficking offense.
-Therefore, contacting a qualified Broward County drug trafficking lawyer is imperative, especially for individuals who believe they may be wrongfully accused.
+A drug trafficking conviction may also subject a person to asset forfeiture which may include loss of real estate, cars, and bank accounts that are used in the furtherance of the trafficking offense.
+Therefore, contacting a qualified Fort Lauderdale County drug trafficking lawyer is imperative, especially for individuals who believe they may be wrongfully accused.

 Penalties upon conviction in Broward County

-Drug Trafficking is punished more severely than drug possession.
+Trafficking is punished more severely than drug possession.
 The offense is punishable under federal and state law; federal charges typically apply in cases that involve moving the drugs across state lines.
 Individuals ranging from small scale street dealers up to those who operate elaborate cartels may be charged with trafficking.
 Severity of sentencing typically depends on the scale of the operation in addition to the type of drug being trafficked.
 Marijuana trafficking charges may range from three years imprisonment up to $100,000 in fines; person who is convicted of trafficking heroin may face up to 25 years in federal prison and be required to pay$5 00,000 in fines.

 Contact a criminal defense lawyer ASAP